Updated: May 31

 The Sombrero Galaxy was the focus of the 6th episode of Galactic Hunter!

-Discover how we captured this bright target below.
+Discover how we captured Dalia's favorite target below.

-The Sombrero Galaxy is a tiny target that may seem difficult to capture for beginners, but its brightness and rather easy processing makes it really great for any amateur astrophotographer!
+The Sombrero Galaxy is a small target that may seem difficult for beginner astrophotographers, but due to its brightness and easy processing - it is a great target for any amateur astrophotographer!

 GALACTIC HUNTER BOOKS